Advertisement

 Sexually Transmitted Infections

 Any sexually transmitted infection (STI) affecting the cervix can cause bleeding, especially after sex.
 Two common examples are chlamydia and gonorrhea.
-If you have painful urination or increased discharge along with your irregular bleeding, it’s important to see your HCP.
+If you have painful urination or increased discharge along with irregular bleeding, it’s important to see your HCP.
 Chlamydia often comes without symptoms, so even if you are only experiencing irregular bleeding, it’s a good idea to get checked out just to be safe.

-woman sipping hot tea, woman holding mug
+someone sipping hot tea, holding a mug

 5 / 8